Vettabase/awesome-innovative-databases/README.md

 This is a very sad place.
 But some necromancer might decide to bring one of these projects back, as long as they are [Open Source](https://opensource.org/osd) / [Free Software](https://www.gnu.org/philosophy/free-sw.en.html).

-We bury a project in this cemetary if the most recent commit or public release is at least 2 years old, or if the project was officially discontinued.
+We bury a project in this cemetery if the most recent commit or public release is at least 2 years old, or if the project was officially discontinued.

 * [ActorDB](#actordb) - A sharded database for the actor model.
 * [NoSQL](#nosql) - A relational database that replaces SQL with a set of simple command-line tools.